The following racing rules are to be acknowledged and followed by any member in the SOP Community.

 Stewards will not review an entire race.
 If a driver want an incident reviewed, they are encouraged to file an incident report.
 This form can be found in the SOP Motorsport Discord.

-- Video footage of the incident, including time-stamp.
-(See Mandatory onboard recording)
+Video footage of the incident, including time-stamp if necessary (See Mandatory onboard recording).

 You should report incidents that you are involved in.
 Reporting an incident that you heard about, or saw behind you for example, will not be accepted.
 Two drivers may collide, shake hands and speak no more of it.